UoY-RoboStar/AutonomousSegregation/CacheCons/CacheCons.rst

 	connection stm_ref0 on EnableClusterWatch to stm_ref5 on EnableClusterWatch connection stm_ref0 on DisableClusterWatch to stm_ref5 on DisableClusterWatch

-	connection stm_ref2 on Avoiding to stm_ref1 on Avoiding

 	connection stm_ref0 on EnableOA to stm_ref2 on EnableOA connection stm_ref0 on EnableTargetWatch to stm_ref4 on EnableTargetWatch